momokinou/momokinou/README.md

 - 👋 Hi, I’m @momokinou
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... everything.
+I guess?
 - 🌱 I’m currently learning ...
+Rust/Tauri
 - 💞️ I’m looking to collaborate on ...
+IA
 - 📫 How to reach me ...

 <!---